Skip to content

 • Apply --keys field selection

-• Convert timestamps (--convert-ts, --show-ts-local, --show-ts-utc)
+• Convert timestamps (--normalize-ts, --show-ts-local, --show-ts-utc)

 • Format output (--output-format: default, json, csv, etc.)